Machine Learning Models for Nitrogen Footprint Reduction

 Developing 3 Different ML Models to Address Turbine Data Complexity

 Since the data was complex and diverse, our expert proposed developing three different ML models, each optimized for a particular dependency type.
-This way, the Customer would be able to test all three models on the actual turbine data from its own facilities and pick the most fitting one.
-The Customer approved this approach, and our data scientist proceeded with building the following models:
+This way, the Client would be able to test all three models on the actual turbine data from its own facilities and pick the most fitting one.
+The Client approved this approach, and our data scientist proceeded with building the following models:

 XGBoost model